His & Her Top Nine Lists of Online Tools We Can’t Live Without

 Side Side Sidenote: there are tons of options for many of these tools.
 The password manager we like isn’t the only password manager out there.
 We do a lot of playing around with the various options and eventually settle on ones that are, for us, easy to use, pleasing to the eye, and make economical sense.
 If you try one of the versions we suggest and it doesn’t sit well with you for whatever reason but you like the idea, we encourage you to google around, e.g. “online password managers.”
 Lifehacker is a great source for tool-comparison.

 UPDATE: so so sadly, Sunrise Calendar was discontinued and by the time you read this, others may have sunseted as well (see what I did there?).
-For the most uptodate list, head to my FAQ page and check out the “Make Life Easy” list.
-You can also take my productivity class (if it’s not listed, that usually means it just happened; sign up for my e-list to be alerted to the next one) or my productivity webinar.
+For the most uptodate list, head to my lists page > Life of Yes℠ Resources > Productivity Tools & Services tab.
+You can also hire me for 1 on 1 consulting, take my productivity class (if it’s not listed, that usually means it just happened; sign up for my e-list to be alerted to the next one) or my productivity webinar.

 A password manager and oh so much more!